Americans with Disabilities Act (ADA) Information

 What accommodations can the court make?

 Accommodations may include making reasonable modifications in practices and procedures or furnishing auxiliary aids and services, equipment, devices, or materials.
-The court, however, cannot exceed the law in granting a request for an accommodation.
-For example, the court cannot extend the statute of limitations for filing an action because someone claims that he or she could not make it to the court on time because of a disability.
-Additionally, the court cannot provide free legal counsel as a medical accommodation.
+Providing free legal counsel is not an accommodation.
+A court also cannot extend the statute of limitations for filing an action because of a disability.

 How to Make a Request for Accommodations